brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

  ![](/assets/guides/fusion-ux-logic/admin_overview.png)

-(a): To register a new Fusion UX App, click on 'Create new component'.
+(a): To register a new Fusion UX App, click on 'CREATE NEW COMPONENT'.
 In the opened dialog, upload the corresponding [ZIP file](#structure-of-zip-file) containing the source files. \
-The BrandMaker system will not check the uploaded files.
+To ensure the integrity and security of the BrandMaker system, the uploaded files will be examined.
 If the validation passes, the system generates a unique ID and a URL under which the component will be available.
 After this, the Fusion UX App is ready to be integrated into the system.

 ![](/assets/guides/fusion-ux-logic/admin_upload_new_component.png)

-(b): To adjust a script, click on the corresponding table entry.
+(b): To edit a script, click on the corresponding table entry.
 The opened page shows the metadata and attributes of the component.
 The page only *displays* these values.
 To *adjust* them, alter the source files and re-upload them.
-If the component is already used inside the system (see Usage), make sure the attributes still work with the defined usages or adjust the usage accordingly.
+If the component is already integrated into the system, make sure the attributes still work with the defined usages or adjust the usage definitions accordingly.

 ![](/assets/guides/fusion-ux-logic/admin_adjust_component.png)

 ### (2) Usage
-In this section, the actual 'Usage', meaning the integration into the BrandMaker system, is defined and managed.
-The usage definition includes where (**placement**) and how (**configuration**) the component will be rendered. \
+In this section, the actual usage, meaning the integration into the BrandMaker system, is defined and managed.
+This definition includes where (**placement**) and how (**configuration**) the component will be rendered. \
 Module, page, and a predefined slot within the module define the placement.
 Important to notice, one place can only have one associated usage at a time.

 ![](/assets/guides/fusion-ux-logic/usage_overview.png)

-(a): To add a new placement-configuration combination, click on 'Create new Usage'.
+(a): To add a new placement-configuration combination, click on 'CREATE USAGE'.
 In the opened dialog, choose a registered component (can be both predefined by BrandMaker or own custom component) and select the module, page, and one of the predefined slots later displaying the Fusion UX App. \
 Configure the attributes of the chosen component by setting a default value or assigning them to a slot attribute provided by the selected slot.

 ![](/assets/guides/fusion-ux-logic/usage_create_new_usage.png)